Nemzeti Bajnokság I: 2000-

 In the 2000s, new clubs became champions, mainly from rural Hungary.
 In 2002, Bozsik's Zalaegerszeg won the championship for the first time in the club's history.

 Debreceni VSC, a team that spent over 5 decades in the 2nd division and had never won a national championship prior to the 21st century, remarkably won the Hungarian league in 2005, 2006, 2007, 2009, and 2010, becoming the first non-Budapest dynasty in the history of the league.
 In 2009 they also qualified for the Champions League.

 In 2008 MTK managed to win their 23rd league title with head coach József Garami.

 The dominance of the rural clubs continued in the 2010s.
 In 2011 and 2015, Székesfehérvár's Videoton won the championship for the first time in the club's history.
 In 2012 Debreceni VSC won the league under Elemér Kondás undefeated, while spending every single gameweek atop the table.

 In 2013, Győr won their fourth championship overall, and their first one since 1983, under Attila Pintér.

 In 2014, Debreceni VSC won their seventh Hungarian League title.

 In 2016 Ferencváros claimed their first league trophy in 12 years, winning the league with 6 games left.

 In 2017 it was another team from the capital, Budapest Honvéd, who ended an over decade-long title-drought, as they snatched the trophy on the last day of the season from Videoton, defeating the Fejér-county side 1–0.

-The following year Videoton won their third leaguetitle, ironically confirming their championship after beating defending champions Honvéd 2–0 on 27 May 2018.
+The following year Videoton won their third league title, ironically confirming their championship after beating defending champions Honvéd 2–0 on 27 May 2018.

 In 2019, Ferencváros won their 30th national title, finishing 13 points ahead of MOL Vidi FC.
-The green and whites have won every single league title ever since, being champions throughout six successive seasons, a club record.

-In 2025, Ferencváros won their 36th national title, finishing 3 points ahead of Puskás Akadémia.
+The green and whites have won every single league title ever since, being champions throughout six successive seasons, a club record, with their 36th national title in 2025, where they finished 3 points ahead of Puskás Akadémia.
+In 2026, after 7 years of Ferencváros winning, ETO FC won the 5th national title.

+After 14 years, the OTP Bank Liga changed its name to Fizz Liga in 2025.
+Fizz was the title sponsor for only 1 year.

+From the 2026–27 season, the championship will once again be called the OTP Bank Liga.